 Extra calories: No matter the activity, a golden rule with all sporty travel adventures is to pack more calories than you expect to consume in the event of unforeseen circumstances.
 Not into trail mix?
 Look for freeze-dried meals at your outdoor shop or make homemade energy bites the night before.

 Headlamp: Most experienced outdoor folk or trail-weathered people will agree that the headlamp makes life much easier.
 Rummaging through a pack or fixing a tent pole without the use of both hands is a rookie mistake.
 Don’t make it.

 Allergy pills: You won’t realize the severe irritation of a runny nose, puffy eyes or itchy skin until it happens on the trip and there are so many culprits that can bring on these symptoms.
-This is entirely preventable by slipping allergy pills into the washbag.
+This is entirely preventable by slipping allergy pills into your toiletry kit.